Description

 Glentress Masterplan Trails

 - The Glentress Masterplan trails (Green, Blue, Red and Black Network trails) opened in October 2023 and link into the existing trail network and offer new descents ending just north of the Peel Tower.
-They can also be sessioned easily by a number of methods from joining the main trail network to using forest roads.
+They can also be sessioned easily by several methods, from joining the main trail network to using forest roads.
 The trails pass under the Multi-User Path and constitute 16km of new build.

 - Apple Peel | Green: The new green graded trail runs along to the Peel building and is ideal for a gentle cruise or anyone starting out in mountain biking.